 4. An offer does not automatically apply to follow-up agreements.

-5. Samples and models shown and/or provided, for example in brochures, on websites or in promotional material, are shown as accurately as possible, but they are only indicative.
-The buyer cannot derive any rights from this.
+5. Samples and models shown and/or provided, for example in brochures, on websites or in promotional material, are shown as accurately as possible, however, they are only indicative.
+The buyer cannot derive any rights from them.

-6. The agreement is concluded by offer and acceptance.
-If the buyer's acceptance deviates from ECC's offer, the agreement will not be concluded in accordance with this deviating acceptance, unless ECC indicates otherwise.
-Oral agreements do not bind ECC until after ECC has confirmed the order or assignment in writing.
+6. The agreement is established by offer and acceptance.
+If the acceptance of the purchaser deviates from the offer of ECC, the contract will not be established in accordance with this deviating acceptance, unless ECC indicates otherwise.
+Verbal agreements shall not bind ECC until ECC has confirmed the order or assignment in writing.

-7. A compound quotation never obliges ECC to fulfill part of the offer against a corresponding part of the stated price.
+7. A composite quotation shall never oblige ECC to fulfill part of the offer at a corresponding part of the quoted price.

 ARTICLE 4. | TERMS

-2. If ECC is dependent on information to be provided by the buyer for the performance of the agreement, delivery periods will not commence until after ECC has received this information.
+2. If ECC depends on data to be provided by the Purchaser for the performance of the contract, delivery periods shall not begin until after ECC has received this data.

-1. This article applies to orders for which ECC has undertaken to manufacture the products according to the specifications of the buyer, such as applying labels to the bicycles to be delivered.
+1. This article applies to orders where ECC has undertaken to manufacture the products according to the Buyer's specifications, such as attaching labels to the bicycles to be delivered.

-3. ECC undertakes to carry out the agreed work as referred to in paragraph 1 to the best of its knowledge and ability, however ECC is dependent on the specifications or items to be provided by or on behalf of the buyer, such as labels.
-Minor deviations between what has been agreed and what is actually delivered can occur and must be tolerated by the buyer, without the buyer claiming compensation for damage or any other disadvantage.
+3. ECC undertakes to perform the agreed work referred to in paragraph 1 (or have it performed) to the best of its knowledge and ability, however, in doing so ECC is dependent on the specifications or items to be provided by or on behalf of the Purchaser, such as labels.
+Minor deviations between what has been agreed and what is actually delivered may occur and must be tolerated by the purchaser, without the purchaser being entitled to compensation for damage or any other disadvantage.

-4. The buyer guarantees that he will provide ECC with all matters and information that are reasonably important for the design and implementation of the agreement in a timely manner.
-Furthermore, the buyer guarantees the correctness and soundness of goods that are made available by or on behalf of him for the execution of the agreement.
+4. The purchaser guarantees to provide ECC with all items and information which are reasonably important for the design and execution of the agreement in a timely manner.
+Furthermore, the buyer guarantees the correctness and soundness of items which are made available by or on behalf of him for the performance of the contract.

-5. If the agreement is implemented according to incorrect or incomplete information or goods delivered by the buyer, the buyer will still owe the full agreed price and this cannot be regarded as a shortcoming on the part of ECC.
+5. If performance of the agreement is carried out according to incorrect or incomplete information or items provided by the buyer, the buyer shall remain liable for the full agreed price and this shall not constitute a shortcoming on the part of ECC.

-6. If during the performance of the activities as referred to in this article it appears that it is necessary for a proper completion thereof to amend or supplement the agreement, then the parties will proceed to adapt the agreement in good time and in mutual consultation.
-If the nature, scope or content of the agreement is changed qualitatively and/or quantitatively, this may have consequences for what was originally agreed.
-As a result, the originally agreed price can be increased or decreased.
-ECC will provide a quotation of this in advance as much as possible.
+6. If, during the performance of the work referred to in this article, it appears that for a proper completion thereof it is necessary to modify or supplement the agreement, the parties will timely and in mutual consultation adjust the agreement.
+If the nature, scope or content of the agreement is changed qualitatively and/or quantitatively, this may affect what was originally agreed.
+As a result, the price originally agreed upon may be increased or decreased.
+ECC will give as much advance notice as possible.

-7. In the event of additions or changes to the agreed upon by the buyer, the additional costs associated with this will be borne by the buyer.
-ECC will inform the buyer in good time about the necessity to pass on the costs referred to here, unless the buyer should have understood this necessity on its own.
+7. In case of additions or changes to what has been agreed upon as desired by the Buyer, the additional costs related to this shall be borne by the Buyer.
+ECC will inform the buyer in a timely manner about the necessity to pass on the costs referred to here, unless the buyer should have understood this necessity by itself.

-8. Due to an amendment to the agreement, the originally stated term of execution and delivery may be changed.
-The buyer accepts the possibility of changing the agreement, including the change in price and term of execution.
-If the agreement is amended or supplemented, ECC is entitled to implement it only after the buyer has agreed to the adjusted price and other conditions, including the time to be determined at which the work will be performed.
-Not or not immediately executing the amended agreement also does not constitute a shortcoming on the part of ECC and does not offer the buyer any ground to terminate the agreement.
+8. An amendment to the contract may change the originally specified period of execution and delivery.
+The buyer accepts the possibility of amendment of the agreement, including the change in price and term of execution.
+If the agreement is amended or supplemented, ECC shall only be entitled to carry it out after the purchaser has agreed to the adjusted price and other conditions, including the time to be determined when the work will be carried out.
+Failure to perform the modified agreement or failure to perform it immediately also does not constitute a shortcoming on the part of ECC and does not provide grounds for the Buyer to dissolve the agreement.

-9. If, after the conclusion of the agreement, cost-increasing circumstances arise or come to light, which can be attributed to the buyer on the basis of incorrectly provided information or goods, the associated additional costs will be for his account, unless ECC the inaccuracy of the by
+9. If after the conclusion of the contract cost-price-increasing circumstances arise or come to light which can be attributed to the purchaser on the basis of incorrect information or items provided by him, the additional costs associated with this shall be for his account, unless ECC should have discovered the incorrectness of the information provided by

-10. Without being in default, ECC may refuse a request to amend the agreement if compliance with the amended agreement cannot reasonably be expected of it.
+10. Without being in default, ECC may refuse a request to amend the contract if fulfillment of the amended contract cannot reasonably be required of it.

-11. Agreements that provide for additional work, subject to the provisions of the remainder of this article, take place in consultation and are recorded in writing at the request of ECC.
+11. Agreements for additional work shall, subject to the provisions of the rest of this article, take place in consultation and shall be recorded in writing at the request of ECC.

 ARTICLE 6. | DELIVERY

-2. If delivery has been agreed, the products will be delivered to the delivery address specified by the buyer, failing which the invoice address will be regarded as the delivery address.
+2. If delivery is agreed upon, the products will be delivered to the delivery address provided by the Buyer for that purpose, in the absence of which the billing address will be considered the delivery address.

-3. The buyer is obliged to accept the purchased products at the time when they are available to him or when they are delivered to him.
-If the buyer refuses to take delivery for any reason or is negligent in providing information or instructions necessary for the delivery, the products will be stored at the expense and risk of the buyer after ECC has notified him.
-In that case, the buyer owes a reasonable price for storage of the products in addition to the purchase price.
+3. The buyer is obliged to take delivery of the purchased products at the time they are available to him or are delivered to him.
+If the purchaser refuses to take delivery for any reason or is negligent in providing information or instructions necessary for delivery, the products will be stored at the expense and risk of the purchaser after ECC has notified him.
+In this case, the Buyer shall owe a reasonable price for storage of the products, in addition to the purchase price.

-4. The risk of loss and damage to the products transfers to the buyer at the moment that the products have actually been placed in the possession of the buyer or a third party designated by him, unless explicitly agreed otherwise.
+4. The risk of loss and damage to the products shall pass to the Buyer at the time the products are actually placed in the possession of the Buyer or a third party designated by the Buyer, unless expressly agreed otherwise.

-5. ECC is allowed to deliver orders in parts.
+5. ECC is permitted to deliver orders in parts.
 If orders are delivered in parts, ECC is entitled to invoice each part separately.

 1. Packaging pallet remains the property of ECC.
-The buyer is not entitled to use the packaging pallet for purposes for which the packaging pallet is not intended.
+The buyer is not entitled to use the packing pallet for purposes for which the packing pallet is not intended.

-2. ECC is authorized to charge the purchaser costs for the use of a packaging pallet.
+2. ECC is authorized to charge the buyer for the use of packing pallets.

 ARTICLE 8. | RESALE; RECOMMENDED PRICE AND PRESENTATION

-1. The buyer is obliged not to offer the delivered products that are intended for resale for an amount lower than the sales prices stated by ECC.
+1. The buyer is obliged not to offer the delivered products intended for resale for a lower amount than the sales prices announced by ECC.

-2. If the buyer does not fulfill his obligation as referred to in paragraph 1, ECC is entitled to refuse future orders from the buyer.
+2. If the Buyer fails to fulfill its obligation referred to in paragraph 1, ECC shall be entitled to refuse future orders from the Buyer.

-3. The buyer is obliged to resell the delivered products in his own name, at his own risk and expense.
-The buyer is never entitled to represent ECC as an agent or otherwise.
+3. The purchaser is obliged to resell the delivered products in its own name, at its own risk and expense.
+The Buyer is never entitled to represent ECC as an agent or otherwise.

-4. The products delivered by ECC may only be resold by the other party in the original packaging, supplied by ECC or its supplier.
-The buyer will not make any changes to the packaging and must prevent damage to it.
+4. The products delivered by ECC may only be resold by the other party in the original packaging supplied by ECC or its supplier.
+The purchaser shall not make any changes to the packaging and shall prevent damage to it.

-5. The buyer must present the brands used by ECC, as well as the products supplied, prominently and consistently in accordance with the appearance of the brands used.
-Advertisements and other communication with end customers must be consistent with the image of the brands that ECC carries.
-The products must be presented in such a way that does not detract from the nature of the brands of the products represented by ECC.
+5. Purchaser shall prominently and consistently present the brands carried by ECC, as well as the products supplied, in accordance with the appearance of the brands carried.
+Advertisements and other communications with end customers should be consistent with the appearance of the brands ECC carries.
+Products should be presented in such a way as not to detract from the nature of the brands of the products represented by ECC.

-6. At the request of ECC, each presentation of the delivered products must be submitted to ECC for approval prior to publication, if and to the extent that graphic or text-related elements in the presentation do not come directly from ECC.
-ECC will not unreasonably withhold such approval.
+6. At ECC's request, any presentation of the products supplied must be submitted to ECC for approval prior to publication, if and to the extent that graphic or text-related elements in the presentation do not originate directly from ECC.
+ECC shall not unreasonably withhold such approval.